 Many companies you have previously dealt with will address all emails to you personally.
 The email should address you by name, or be otherwise familiar.
 A strange Greetings Valued Customer, or similar, should set off alarm bells.
 As should the email not addressing you at all (see below).

 Red Flag #3: Misleading URL

-These emails frequently include a link for you to confirm your account details, or reset your password.
+These emails frequently include a link for you to confirm your account details or reset your password.
 However, these links are usually misleading.
-How do you know without clicking?
-If you’re viewing the email on your browser (not mobile), you can simply hover the mouse over the link and it will show you where it’s really linking to.
-Bet it’s not where it’s supposed to go!
+How do you know without clicking it?
+If you’re viewing the email on your browser, simply hover the mouse over the link and it will show you where it’s really linking to.
+I bet it’s not where it’s supposed to go!

 Red Flag #4: Urgent or Threatening Language

 A lot of phishing emails will utilise language that encourages you to act immediately.
-Either your account has been compromised and you have no money!
-Or this amazing once-in-a-lifetime opportunity that is only valid for the next 15 seconds so CLICK NOW.
+Either your account has been compromised and you have no money, or this amazing once-in-a-lifetime opportunity that is only valid for the next 15 seconds is on offer so CLICK NOW.
 Never give in to this tactic.